PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

       The recipe can build either host or target binaries:

     - `u-boot-common_${PV}.inc`.
 This `include` file contains common symbol definitions used by multiple `u-boot*` recipes.
 It is included in the `u-boot_${PV}.bb` recipe.
     - `kernel-fitimage.bbclass`.
-See [Section 7.4](../develop-mbl/7-0-linux.html#7-4-kernel-fitimage-bbclass-and-mbl-fitimage-bbclass) for details.
+See [Section 7.4](../develop-mbl/bsp-linux.html#kernel-fitimage-bbclass-and-mbl-fitimage-bbclass) for details.
     - `kernel-devicetree.bbclass`.
-See [Section 7.3](../develop-mbl/7-0-linux.html#7-3-kernel-bbclass-openembedded-core-support) for details.
+See [Section 7.3](../develop-mbl/bsp-linux.html#kernel-bbclass-openembedded-core-support) for details.
     - `kernel-uimage.bbclass`.
-See [Section 7.3](../develop-mbl/7-0-linux.html#7-3-kernel-bbclass-openembedded-core-support) for details.
+See [Section 7.3](../develop-mbl/bsp-linux.html#kernel-bbclass-openembedded-core-support) for details.
     - `kernel-module-split.bbclass`.
-See [Section 7.3](../develop-mbl/7-0-linux.html#7-3-kernel-bbclass-openembedded-core-support) for details.
+See [Section 7.3](../develop-mbl/bsp-linux.html#kernel-bbclass-openembedded-core-support) for details.
     - `kernel-uboot.bbclass`.
-See [Section 7.4](../develop-mbl/7-0-linux.html#7-4-kernel-fitimage-bbclass-and-mbl-fitimage-bbclass) for details.
+See [Section 7.4](../develop-mbl/bsp-linux.html#kernel-fitimage-bbclass-and-mbl-fitimage-bbclass) for details.

-# <a name="section-4-0"></a> 4.0 BSP recipe relationships
+<h1 id="bsp-recipe">BSP recipe relationships</h1>

 This section describes the main BSP recipe relationships using a UML diagram.
 The discussion is applicable to all targets.